gitter-badger/grow-controller-Rpi/README.md

  <scott snyder> scott@growmaster420.com wrote these files.
 As long as you
  retain this notice you can do whatever you want with this stuff.
- If we meet some day, and you think this stuff is worth it, you can smoke me a bowl in return.
+ If we meet some day, and you think this stuff is worth it, you can smoke me a dab in return.
 ***************************************************************************

 Raspberry Pi Zero v1.3